Here we are for the last round in 2016 of Cucina Conversations, which is s all around Christmas.

 generous icing sugar, necessary to shape Ricciarelli

 1.Toast peeled almonds in the oven at 100°C for about ten minutes.
 Let them cooled down and grind them together with sugar.
-Put the mixture in a bowl and add the aroma of bitter almonds, the orange zests and Amaretto di Saronno.
+Put the mixture in a bowl and add the flour, the aroma of bitter almonds, the orange zests and Amaretto di Saronno and mix well.

 2.Prepare the sugar syrup, using the ingredients in C: in a small pot heat up sugar with water, until sugar has dissolved.

 3.Now add the sugar syrup and the ingredients indicated in B (baking powder, baking ammonia, flour and icing sugar) to the almond meal mixture.

 4.Add the egg whites, slightly beaten together with icing sugar, until sugar has dissolved.

 5.Cover with a wet cloth, not touching the mixture, and let it rest for about 12 hours at room temperature.

 6.Pour generous icing sugar on wooden board and now shape Ricciarelli: roll out the dough into sausages of about 4 cm diameter, and cut them into 1 cm-thick slices.
 Using your hands, try to reproduce the traditional shape of “rice grain”; properly coat each cookie with icing sugar and place them on a tray covered with baking paper.